 Each player has an ASFBL Defensive Rating for the two positions played most frequently.
 For example, if a player has played infield, first base, and some outfield, he will only be allowed to play in ASFBL at the two positions played most frequently in real life.

-The conversion chart below tells you how many points a player loses from his current fielding rating if he is moved to a position he has not played in real-life.
+The conversion chart below tells you how many points a player loses from his current fielding rating if he is moved to a position that is not his 2 most frequently-played positions.
 Thus, a shortstop with a fielding rating of 980 moved to second would lose 10 points and have a rating of 970.
 An outfielder with a rating of 960 moved to catcher would lose 50 points and have a 910 rating.
 If a player has played two positions, the player at the new position will get the higher adjusted rating at the new position.

 Keep in mind that your catcher will get a ton of chances, making it a crucial defensive position.
 In addition to the adjustments on the conversion chart, a player playing out of position at catcher will have an opponent stolen base success rate of 95% and more base runners will attempt to steal.